TheBlackSwannn/TheBlackSwannn/README.md

-- 💻 Worknig for IDCI-Consulting
+- 💻 Working for IDCI-Consulting

 - 📚 Currently studying at Telecom Nancy